JAORMX/compliance-profile-operator/README.md

 * Add `xml:lang` attributes to the XML fields.

-* Add version element support (this is needed and is missing)

 * Refactor profileparser to be a subcommand of a main binary.
 This way we reduce the number of needed images.